LTaniguti/learn-sociology/docs/wireframes.md

 **Status:** v0.1 — Stage 0, Step 7 (final Stage 0 deliverable).
 These are low-fidelity wireframes: they fix *structure, information placement, and schema traceability*, not visual style.
 Colors, typography, and spacing are deliberately absent and will be decided during the PoC build.

+High-fidelity designs derived from these wireframes live in docs/design/

 Three frames live in `docs/wireframes/`:

 | Frame | File | What it shows |